International Scholarship for Research on Primary Snoring

-SomniShop awards the International Research Scholarship on Primary Snoring every year.
+SomniShop awards the International Scholarship for Research on Primary Snoring every year.
 Here you will find all the information as well as the latest announcements.

-We wish all applicants lots of fun and success!
+We wish all participants lots of fun and great success!

-Important note: Over the last few weeks, we received many general requests for funding.
-This scholarship is merit-based, i.e. general requests for funding without any submission of a specific proposal or idea related to primary snoring will not be successful.
-What you should provide us with is at least is a rough idea on how you would improve the therapy or diagnosis of primary snoring.
-This proposal can be related to certain product categories that you find on this website (for instance, snoring mouthpieces, nasal dilators or positional therapy).
-However, this is not necessary: our last scholarship winner presented a brilliant idea on virtual operation simulation that is very relevant for (nasal) snoring surgery.
+Important notice: During the last competition we received many general requests for funding.
+This scholarship is merit-based, i.e. general requests for funding without any submission of a specific proposal or idea related to primary snoring will not be entertained.
+What you should provide us with is at least a rough idea on how you would improve the therapy or diagnosis of primary snoring.
+This proposal could be related to certain product categories that you find on this website (for instance, snoring mouthpieces, nasal dilators or positional therapy).
+However, this is not necessary: our 2017 prize winner, for instance, presented a brilliant idea on virtual operation simulation that is very relevant for (nasal) snoring surgery.